arrytiwari/solana-backend/README.md

 - **Output of processed data and history in real time on terminal log**

-  After starting the dev server and inputting the desired wallet address, you can see the output in the terminal log in real time
+  After starting the dev server and inputting the desired wallet address, you can see the output in the terminal log

 <img width="729" alt="image" src="https://github.com/user-attachments/assets/f5682ccf-9ca2-4547-9290-593b9b33e13e">

-## Usage

-- **Real-Time Transactions**

-  The service logs all processed real-time transactions and their history directly in the terminal.

-- **Polling Mechanism**

-  A polling mechanism is implemented to periodically retrieve and process transaction data from Helius RPC.

 ## Polling Mechanism